CACILTD/forecaster/user-guide/Data/Data-Importers.md

 The following screen will ask you to select the relevant worksheet within the Excel file.

  **[ IMAGE ]**
-Figure 19 Excel Import Wizard - Sheet Selection
+Excel Import Wizard - Sheet Selection

 Clicking on Next will bring you to the Column Configuration screen.
 The importation will then complete by clicking on Next followed by Finish.